 The Connecticut Repertory Theatre (CRT) season is composed of six shows a year with a range of classic to contemporary works.
 All productions are directed by professional guest artist directors, largely from NYC and Chicago, and faculty members.
 All designers are student designers.
 Casts are composed of graduate and undergraduate student actors and two equity guest artists.
 Working with professional directors is a great way to expand your network and build credentials.

 Fully Supported Show Designs: The number of design assignments for each student ranges from 0-3 shows per year, fully supported by the costume shop.
 Students additionally assist each other on 1-3 shows per year.
 Over the course of their 3 years, most students design 3 to 4 fully supported productions.

-Graduate Half-Assistantships and FASFA Work Study: As a graduate assistant, in return for 10 hours a week of work in the costume shop or another area shop, you receive approximately $11,121.44* with a full tuition waiver and subsidized medical/dental insurance.
+Graduate Half-Assistantships and FASFA Work-Study: As a graduate assistant, in return for 10 hours a week of work in the costume shop.
+You receive approximately $12,400.25* with a full tuition waiver and subsidized medical/dental insurance.
 Students must still cover student fees, separate from tuition.